 You should invest in a quality webcam and the Logitech C920 is the logical choice.
 A good tripod can come in handy to especially if you want to record with your iPhone or Android mobile phone.
 Watch this video and discover the Best Webcam and Mic to Get Started!

 Get Out of The Room

 Now and then, viewers will appreciate it if you take them outside of your home studio.
 It can really switch up the look of your vlog and make things more interesting.
-When leaving your studio, just bear in mind that you don’t have as much control over everywhere as you do over your studio, so keep a few tips in mind when it comes to shooting wild.
+When leaving your studio, just bear in mind that you don't have as much control over everywhere as you do over your studio, so keep a few tips in mind when it comes to shooting in the wild.

 First of all, be wary of light levels.
 Learn how to use your camera's exposure settings so that your footage doesn't wind up looking too dark or over exposed.
 Shooting outside with natural light is generally a great way to ensure that you get full light coverage.

 Secondly, if you can't control the noise levels outside, you can always dub it later with a voice over, it doesn't all have to be live.